ekirush/HR-Attrition-Analysis/README.md

 Additionally, male employees and those working in the R&D and Sales departments exhibit a greater tendency to leave, suggesting that these areas may face specific challenges.

 Interestingly, despite higher educational qualifications and closer proximity to the workplace, attrition rates remain a concern.
 This indicates that other factors, such as the work environment and role-specific pressures, may significantly contribute to employee turnover.

+## Tableau Dashboard
+You can also explore this project on Tableau for an interactive visualization experience: [Attrition Dashboard](https://public.tableau.com/app/profile/erastus.irungu/viz/ATTIRITIONHRDASHBOARD/AttiritionHRDashboard?publish=yes)